medic/cht-docs/content/en/apps/guides/hosting/monitoring.md

 #### Alerts

 This configuration includes number of pre-provisioned alerts.
-See the [Grafana Documentation](https://grafana.com/docs/grafana/latest/alerting/set-up/provision-alerting-resources/file-provisioning/#provision-alert-rules) for more information on how to edit or remove these provisioned alerts.

 Specific alerting rules (and other contact points) can be set in the Grafana UI.

-See the [Grafana Documentation](https://grafana.com/docs/grafana/latest/alerting/) for more information.
+See the both Grafana [high level alert Documentation](https://grafana.com/docs/grafana/latest/alerting/) and  [provisioning alerts in the UI](https://grafana.com/docs/grafana/latest/alerting/set-up/provision-alerting-resources/file-provisioning/#provision-alert-rules) for more information on how to edit or remove these provisioned alerts.

+Additionally, you can configure where these alerts are sent.
+Two likely options are Email and Slack.

-#### Email
+##### Email

 To support sending email alerts from Grafana, you must update the `smtp` section of your `grafana/grafana.ini` file with your SMTP server configuration.
 Ten, in the web interface, add the desired recipient email addresses in the `grafana-default-email` contact point settings.

-#### Slack
+##### Slack

 Slack alerts can be configured within the Grafana web GUI for the specific panel you would like to alert on.
 Find the panel you want to alert on and edit it.
 In the bottom half of the screen, choose the "Alert" tab.
 Then click "Create alert fule from this panel".

-For more information, see [Grafana alerting documentation](https://grafana.com/docs/grafana/latest/alerting/).

 ### Configuration Reference